Skip to Content

 You’ll almost certainly be required to use steps and cross the gap from the ship to the tender without crew assistance – some might ask you to prove you can do this before you’re allowed to attempt it.

-Check out this article for more about tendering, and consider whether you would be able to use a tender safely.
 If you think you’d struggle, it might be wise to consider ports without the need for tenders – and there are plenty of them!

-What Excursions Would You Like to do?
+#3 What Excursions Would You Like To Do?

 The accessibility of shore excursions will vary by location, and not every excursion will be suitable for someone with a visual impairment.